 Remember back when all everyone wanted was to own a tiny Chihuahua?
-Tiny dogs were in vogue and now sadly animal shelters are overflowing with this family friendly breed that did nothing to deserve that except becoming popular with irresponsible breeders.
-This problem reached its zenith after the release of a film called “Beverly Hills Chihuahuas” and a series of Taco Bell commercials in which a cute Chihuahua uttered the slogan of the fast food giant/shame inducer that at the time was “Yo Quiero Taco Bell.”
+Tiny dogs were in vogue and now sadly animal shelters are overflowing with this family-friendly breed that did nothing to deserve that except becoming popular with irresponsible breeders.
+Although, still in the top 32 of the most popular white dog breeds on zooawesome, the breed is not proving popular with as many people as we think.
+More and more Chihuahua’s are looking for homes and some say it is becoming a daily struggle to get them all rehomed, despite their loyal nature.
+This problem reached its zenith after the release of the film called “Beverly Hills Chihuahuas” and a series of Taco Bell commercials in which a cute Chihuahua uttered the slogan of the fast-food giant/shame inducer that at the time was “Yo Quiero Taco Bell.”
 (It means “I want Taco Bell” in case you were dropped on your head by your father/uncle/cousin as a baby.)

 Now, we aren’t calling the new mini-cute crossover utility genre that is currently booming with entrants like the Buick Encore, Mitsubishi Outlander Sport, Fiat 500X, Jeep Renegade, Nissan Juke and what appears to be the soon to be future king called the 2016 Honda HR-V, the Chihuahuas of the automotive world.
 But they are small, cute and surprisingly mighty.